Bacdafucup: Lyrics

-Every song on Bacdafucup explains an aspect of life for these self-proclaimed Afficial Nastee Niguz.
+The lyrics on every song on Bacdafucup explain an aspect of life for the members of Onyx.
 The first single, "Throw Ya Gunz", signifies the Jamaican tradition of a gun salute as a show of respect to the men on the mic ("buc buc like ya just don't care").

-"USG", standing for United States Ghetto, stresses their belief that no matter what city you go to, you'll find all ghettos in this country are similar.
-Onyx talk about the difficulties you face when you live in the ghetto. "...We was talking about the life of "United Statez Ghetto" ("U.S.G."), the hardship of the ghetto.
+"USG", which stands for United States Ghetto, stresses their belief that no matter what city you go to, all ghettos in this country are similar.
+Onyx talk about the difficulties faced when living in the ghetto. "...We was talking about the life of "United Statez Ghetto" ("U.S.G."), the hardship of the ghetto.
 We was speaking for the ghetto.
 It wasn't just about sticking people up (*robbing people) because that's what people doing in the ghetto, this is one part of this."

-On another choice selection, Onyx modifies the old childhood jingle "London Bridge" to "Nigga bridges falling down".
-"Bichasbootleguz" bluntly describes Onyx's attitude towards the bootleg industry.
-"Stik 'n Move" is on its way to becoming the stick up kids' national anthem.
-"Atak of Da Bal-Hedz" pretty much sums up Onyx's method-behind-the-madness - get charged and wreck shit wide open.
+On another choice selection, Onyx modifies the old childhood jingle "London Bridge" to "Nigga Bridges", while "Bichasbootleguz" bluntly describes Onyx's attitude towards the bootleg industry.

-Onyx used to change the spelling of words.
-For example, they had a song called "Phat ('N' All Dat)".
-Sticky Fingaz invented the word "phat".
-Russell Simmons took the word and made a clothing line Phat Farm around it.
+One of the album's defining features is the altered spelling of words and phrases; for example, the song "Phat ('N' All Dat)".
+Sticky Fingaz invented the word "phat", with Russell Simmons taking the word and making the clothing line Phat Farm around it.

-The album contains a huge amount of profanity, which in itself prevented to playing the songs on the air of various radio stations.
-However, the song "Slam" sounded literally from everywhere, and a video for it, released 5 days earlier, was broadcast on all cable channels, including BET and MTV.
+The album contains a huge amount of profanity, which in itself prevented the songs being played on many radio stations.
+However, the song "Slam" was broadcast on all cable channels, including BET and MTV.